The Ideal Passage Length for AI Citations: Word Counts by Content Type

 Schema Markup and Structured Data

-JSON-LD schema markup provides explicit instructions to AI systems about your content’s structure and meaning, dramatically improving citation likelihood.
-The most impactful schema types for AI optimization include FAQ schema for question-and-answer content and HowTo schema for procedural or instructional content.
-FAQ schema is particularly powerful because it directly mirrors how AI systems process information—as discrete question-answer pairs.
-Research demonstrates that pages implementing appropriate schema markup are 3x more likely to be cited by AI systems compared to unmarked content.
-This isn’t coincidental; schema markup reduces ambiguity about what constitutes an answer, making extraction and citation more confident and accurate.
+JSON-LD schema markup gives AI systems explicit instructions about your content’s structure, which measurably improves citation likelihood.
+The most impactful types for AI optimization are FAQ schema for question-and-answer content and HowTo schema for procedural content — FAQ schema in particular mirrors how AI systems already process information, as discrete question-answer pairs.
+Pages implementing appropriate schema markup are 3x more likely to be cited by AI systems than unmarked content, because the markup removes ambiguity about what constitutes the answer.

 {